Bui-Christopher/homie/README.md

 ### Running
 ```
-./local_dev.sh
+./scripts/local_dev.sh
 ```
 This script will pull and run the required images.
-It will locally deploy , with a database, backend, and frontend.
+It will locally deploy with a database, backend, and frontend.
 Please check http://localhost:3000.

-## TODOs 📋
+## MVP TODOs 📋
 - [x] homie-core
     - [x] Define Domain
     - [x] Define Adapters